 The selected candidate will be required to provide an official transcript to the hiring department upon hire.
 A transcript will not be considered “official” if a designation of “Issued to Student” is visible.
 Degrees earned from an educational institution outside of the United States require evaluation by a professional credentialing service provider approved by the National Association of Credential Evaluation Services (NACES), which can be found at http://www.naces.org/.

 The University of Florida is an equal opportunity institution dedicated to building a broadly diverse and inclusive faculty and staff.
 Searches are conducted in accordance with Florida's Sunshine Law.
 If an accommodation due to disability is needed in order to apply for this position, please call (352) 392-2477 or the Florida Relay System at (800) 955-8771 (TDD).

-The Department of History particularly welcomes applicants who can contribute to a diverse and inclusive environment through their scholarship, teaching, mentoring, and professional service and are particularly interested in applicants who can strengthen the diversity of UF’s academic community.
+The History Department particularly welcomes applicants who can contribute to a diverse and inclusive environment through their scholarship, teaching, mentoring, and professional service.
 Please see https://diversity.clas.ufl.edu/diversity-statement/ for more information about diversity and inclusion in the College of Liberal Arts and Sciences.
-The university and greater Gainesville communities enjoy a diversity of cultural events, restaurants, year-round outdoor recreational activities, and social opportunities.
+The University and greater Gainesville communities enjoy a diversity of cultural events, restaurants, year-round outdoor recreational activities, and social opportunities.